 git commit -m 'Added or Updated <header-metadata-id> codelab'

-git push origin add-codelab-<id>
+git push origin add-codelab-<name_of_codelab>

 Now that your changes have been pushed to a new branch, navigate to your fork https://github.com/